kdaily/aws-cli/proposals/pr-contrib-guide.md

 There are parts of the codebase that are not suitable for community contributions.
-They may pose a security risk, be part of the code that is dynamically generated, or may require interaction with internal teams to implement.
+They may pose a security risk, be part of the code that is dynamically generated, may require interaction with internal teams to implement, or may require knowledge of the codebase that is not well documented.
 These include (but are not limited to):

 1. Changes to build processes.
 Some of our build processes are available through GitHub, but some are not.
 We need to carefully test any potential changes to